-Daryl Davis’ “Accidental Kindness”
+Daryl Davis’ “Accidental Courtesy”

 Honoring Tim Jochen, M.D. and Lee Erwin

 Daryl Davis is a blues musician with an interesting hobby.
 For the past 30 years, Davis has spent time befriending members of the Ku Klux Klan.
 He says once the friendship blossoms, Klansmen realize that their hate may be misguided.
 Since Davis started talking with these members, 200 Klansmen have given up their robes.
 Davis collects the robes and keeps them in his home as a reminder of the dent he has made in racism by simply sitting down and having dinner with people.
-His outreach has earned him the MLK Award, the Washington Ethical Society Bridge Award and is featured in the PBS documentary “Accidental Kindness”.
+His outreach has earned him the MLK Award, the Washington Ethical Society Bridge Award and is featured in the PBS documentary “Accidental Courtesy”.

 Enjoy the show while honoring Lee Erwin and Tim Jochen, M.D. this year’s recipients of the JFS Humanitarian Award!

 These extraordinary men have generously contributed to our community as both philanthropists and business visionaries.
 Since 2001, Contour Dermatology has been a vital part of the Coachella Valley.
 Lee Erwin currently serves as the Secretary of the JFS Board of Directors.

 DATE: Sunday, March 15, 2020

 TIME: Pre-reception starts at 4:00 pm, General admission starts at 5:30 pm